Sweet Potato Turnovers

 These sweet potato turnovers with maple glaze are so tasty and easy to make.
-Think sweet potato casserole meets puff pastry, topped with a simple and sweet maple glaze.
+Think sweet potato casserole meets puff pastry, topped with a simple maple glaze.
+Enjoy these sweet potato turnovers for breakfast, brunch or even dessert.
+They taste great no matter what time of day it is.

 Sweet Potato Turnovers with Maple Glaze